-190hp Tata Tamo RACEMO Sportscar Unveiled
+190hp Tata Tamo RACEMO Sportscar Launch Planned by December

-So, the first product coming out of the TAMO sub-brand is out at the ongoing Geneva Auto Show and it is called as Racemo.
+So, the first product coming out of the TAMO sub-brand – RACEMO, was revealed at the Geneva Auto Show.
 If you are not impressed by its name, you will be, by its form!
 Coming from Tata, it looks real good and is fairly well kitted.

 Racemo Engine